neonias/Redux.WithSubstates/Readme.md

 Will the name, part of the state, be changed?
 Probably yes - it depends on Reducer.

 ### Reducer
-Originally, reducer is a function that takes an Action, the current state and returns a fully new instance of the state.
+Originally, Reducer is a function that takes an Action, the current state and returns a fully new instance of the state.
 How and whether at all the state will be changed, depends solely on the Reducer(s) and the type of the action.

 In Redux.WithSubstates, there are multiple ways how the Reducer can be defined.
 Basically, any class that